IndustrialBrains/TCBSD_ESXI_Installation/README.md

 Check out the [Beckhoff TwinCAT/BSD manual](http://ftp.beckhoff.com/download/document/ipc/embedded-pc/embedded-pc-cx/TwinCAT_BSD_en.pdf) for useful tips on setting up the system and upgrading to newer versions.

+Want real-time performance? then check out [this article by VMware](https://www.vmware.com/techpapers/2013/deploying-extremely-latency-sensitive-applications-10383.html), explaining how to minimize latency (jitter) by exclusively assign physical cores to a VM.

 ## Feedback

 Suggestions and feedback are always welcome! preferably by creating an issue or a pull request.

 ## Credits

-Thanks to Roald87 for providing [instructions](https://github.com/r9guy/TwinCAT-BSD-VM-creator) on how to convert the ISO using VirtualBox.
-Be sure to check out his website for more TwinCAT tips & tricks: https://cookncode.com/
+Thanks to [r9guy](https://github.com/r9guy) for providing [instructions](https://github.com/r9guy/TwinCAT-BSD-VM-creator) on how to convert the ISO using VirtualBox.

+Installation instructions for VirtualBox and VMware Workstation can be found on [Roald87's](https://github.com/roald87) website [Cook & Code](https://cookncode.com/).
+Be sure to check out his repos and website for more TwinCAT tips & tricks!

+And a must-read is [Jakob Sagatowski's](https://github.com/sagatowski) excellent blog [AllTwinCAT](https://alltwincat.com/), its packed with useful information.